 Command Register (CR) - This 8-bit register holds the command presently being executed.
-This register should not be loaded when the device is busy unless the execution of the current command is to be overridden.
-This latter action results in an interrupt.
+This register should not be loaded when the device is busy unless the new command is a force interrupt.
 The command register can be loaded from the DAL, but not read onto the DAL.

 Status Register (STR) - This 8-bit register holds device Status information.
-The meaning of the Status bits are a function of the contents of the Command Register.
+The meaning of the Status bits is a function of the type of command previously executed.
 This register can be read onto the DAL, but not loaded from the DAL.

 CRC Logic - This logic is used to check or to generate the 16-bit Cyclic Redundancy Check (CRC).
-The polynomial is: $G(x) = x^{16} + x^{12} + x^5 + 1$.
+The polynomial is:

+$G(x) = x^{16} + x^{12} + x^5 + 1.$